IbanezNunez/IbanezNunez.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a PhD candidate at the University of Oxford, working in Algebraic Geometry.
+I am a PhD candidate at the University of Oxford, working in Algebraic Geometry and Moduli Theory under the supervision of [Frances Kirwan](https://www.maths.ox.ac.uk/people/frances.kirwan) and [Fabian Haiden](https://semistability.wordpress.com/).

+My research focuses on foundational aspects of algebraic stacks and applications to flows, cohomology and enumerative geometry.

+My CV is available [here](https://people.maths.ox.ac.uk/ibaneznunez/documents/CV_andres_ibanez_nunez.pdf).